Perl-Apollo/oshun/README.md

 }
 ```

-In

 **Note**: do not worry about that syntax.
 It's not real.
 It's just a
 placeholder for whatever will be agreed upon.
+We'll get to that later.

 Heimdall is not a module to be installed (though there is code and almost 200K
 tests).
 Instead, it's intended to be a specification like